-Table 111: Development Objectives, Strategies, Programmes and Projects: Governance
+Table 116: Development Objectives, Strategies, Programmes and Projects: Governance

 Strategic Objectives Outcome Indicators Strategies Programmes Projects To ensure good governance and public participation in the Nketoana local municipality Monthly ward committee meetings with duly recorded minutes that are submitted to Council at regular intervals for consideration An organizational and individual Performance Management and Monitoring and Evaluation Systems that facilitate quarterly, mid-year and annual performance and financial reports.
 Own audit committee Audit arrangements (including an operational internal audit unit and audit committee) to manage risks facing the municipality and ensure adequate internal controls to prevent fraud and irregularities.
-Good Governance: The municipality's strategies related to good governance and public participation focus on two key elements, namely: To ensure that the required legislative and regulatory systems, processes, structures and procedures are in place to ensure the good governance of the Nketoana municipal area; and To ensure that the communities of Nketoana have access to structures and processes that promote engagement of the population in decisions that affect their access to basic services.
-On an operational level, the abovementioned implies the following: 1.
+By-laws and policies to enable the effective governance of the municipality Ten by-laws 1 Communication Strategy A fully functional Complaints Management System (Customer Care Charter and Protocol-Batho Pele) Compilation of a Business Continuity and Disaster Recovery Plan (medium term, 2nd outer year) Good Governance: The municipality's strategies related to good governance and public participation focus on two key elements, namely: To ensure that the required legislative and regulatory systems, processes, structures and procedures are in place to ensure the good governance of the Nketoana municipal area; and To ensure that the communities of Nketoana have access to structures and processes that promote engagement of the population in decisions that affect their access to basic services.
+On an operational level, the abovementioned implies the following: A proper functioning Council that determine the policy framework for development for the municipality; Involving all sections of the Nketoana communities in the affairs of the municipality; Arrangements to facilitate adequate accountability, communication and oversight by Council over the affairs of Management.
+Transversal Groups: An important element in the Municipality's strategy to achieve good governance, is to target special groups.
+Although budget limitations makes it impossible to prevent specific events for 2013/14, it is the intention of the Municipality to introduce campaigns and events to support targeted transversal.
+The mainstreaming of HIV/Aids, and attempts to create awareness in this 1.
 Council and Governance A fully functional Council, with functional Committees and adequate Administrative support.
-This include: The affairs of Council Council Committees The Trioka The relationship between Council and the Community Ward Committees Coversight and Accountability A monitoring and evaluation system that allows Council to evaluate the performance of The Mid-Year Budget and Performance process and report Quarterly performance reports to Council The process of compiling and considering the Annual Report The process of compiling the Oversight Report Mainstreaming of HIV/Aids (awareness campaigns)
+This include: The affairs of Council Council Committees The Troika The relationship between Council and the Community Ward Committees Coversight and Accountability A monitoring and evaluation system that allows Council to evaluate the performance of management on a regular basis.
+This include: The internal audit function The audit committee The Oversight Committee The Oversight Committee The youth The elderly Persons with disabilities The Mid-Year Budget and Performance process and report Quarterly performance reports to Council The process of compiling and considering the Annual Report The process of compiling the Oversight Report Mainstreaming of HIV/Aids (awareness campaigns)